How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Wall 1: "We don't have a culture of writing minutes"

-If you can compress the human work to under five minutes, you don't need a culture - the workflow does it for you.
+You can't fix that by asking people to write more minutes.
+Fix it by removing the writing.
+Let AI auto-generate, have humans only edit and confirm ownership, lock the template so people just fill in blanks.
+If you can compress the human work to under five minutes, you don't need a culture — the workflow does it for you.

 Wall 2: "People don't want to be recorded"

-"It can be deleted anytime" + "It won't be used for anything weird" - if both are common knowledge, resistance drops sharply.
+Some initial resistance is normal.
+Two things ease it: limit recording to standing and decision meetings (skip casual ones), and state the retention and use case upfront ("Raw recording deleted after 6 months; used only for verifying minutes").
+"It can be deleted anytime" plus "It won't be used for anything weird" — if both are common knowledge, resistance drops sharply.

 Wall 3: "No one keeps it updated"

-That's the whole rule.
+Rules alone don't work.
+Ownership does.
+Keep it simple: the meeting's facilitator is responsible for logging it, within one week of the meeting.
 If a meeting doesn't have a designated facilitator, the person who scheduled it owns the logging.

 Qureco makes "recording → minutes → Notion" the shortest path